Omni Calculator logo

 5. For a given temperature TT, our tool scales up/down the effective values of NcN_c, NvN_v, and EgE_g.
 It will use these values to determine the intrinsic carrier concentration at TT.

-6. You can also use our calculator in Advanced mode to get a more realistic value of the intrinsic carrier concentration in silicon at different temperatures.
-The Advanced mode uses the empirical formula proposed by Misiakos and Tsamakis:
+6. You can also use our calculator to get a more realistic value of the intrinsic carrier concentration in silicon at different temperatures.
+To calculate the temperature dependence of carrier density in silicon we used the empirical formula proposed by Misiakos and Tsamakis:

 Ni=5.29×1019(T300)2.54exp(6726T)\quad \scriptsize N_i = 5.29 \times 10^{19} \left ( \frac{T}{300} \right )^{2.54} \exp \left( \frac{-6726}{T} \right)